Altai flood: Eddy deposits

-The current understanding
+Latest research

 Towards the end of the last glacial period, 12,000 to 15,000 years ago, glaciers descending from the Altai mountains dammed the Chuya River, a large tributary of the Katun River, creating a large glacial lake including the Chuya and the Kurai basins.
 As the lake grew larger and deeper, the ice dam eventually failed, causing a catastrophic flood that spilled along the Katun River.
 Its magnitude has been estimated to be similar to that of the Missoula flood in North America.

 Timing

 The precise timings of the several catastrophic flooding events are not tightly constrained.
 The mechanisms of lake filling and ice dam failure would suggest an early or late glacial time, whereas conditions at glacial maxima would seem to preclude such events.
 The catastrophic flood(s) occurred between 12000 BC and 9000 BC.

 Most of the water discharge is thought to have occurred during one day, with peak discharges of 107 m3/s (Herget, 2005).
 The maximum lake volume was 6x1011 m3 (600 km3) with an area of 1.5x109 m2.
 The ice dam was about 650 m high.